vinc3PO/chemdraw-qt5-widget/README.md

-# chemdraw-qt5-widget
+# chemdraw-pyqt5-widget

-Simple pyqt5 example of Perkin Elmer ChemDraw widget.
+Simple pyqt5 example of PerkinElmer ChemDraw widget.

 A walkthrough can be found here: